Get access to 25+ premium quizzes, mini-courses, and downloadable cheat sheets for FREE.

 Hypoventilation – a respiratory pattern characterized by a decreased rate or depth of breathing that results in an increased PaCO2.

-Hypoxemia – a term that refers to low levels of oxygen in arterial blood.
+Hypoxemia – a medical condition characterized by abnormally low levels of oxygen in arterial blood.

-Hypoxia – a term that refers to low levels of oxygen in the tissues of the body.
+Hypoxia – a medical condition characterized by abnormally low levels of oxygen in body tissues.

 I